Rakeela/dragora-notes/2021-3-20-Fifty-Fifth.md

 I'm not too hard to convince.
 The hardest part for me is being like, "Why tomorrow?"
 I didn't actually ask that, because I don't urgently need more energy today for anything.
 I'll have plenty of work to do tomorrow, but I can just keep being exhausted now.

+Switching my 'off' days generally to Friday and Saturday was requested so that I'd be more energetic on the weekends.
+I pointed out that I have tests on Sunday and eating then could have the biggest impact on my productivity, so moving my fasting days to Saturday and Sunday was decided on.

 ---
 [[day-post-archive]]